simonerom/iotex-docs/docs/developer/integrations/guide.md

 ## Testing

-Once you've fully integrated with the IoTeX blockchain, please make accurate tests on both the testnet and the mainnet.
-All states of the IoTeX blockchain can be queried through either the command line tool [ioctl](/developer/get-started/ioctl-install) and the official IoTeX explorers for ([Mainnet](https://iotexscan.io)ì and [Testnet](https://testnet.iotexscan.io)).
+Once you've fully integrated with the IoTeX blockchain, please make accurate tests on both testnet and mainnet.
+All states of the IoTeX blockchain can be queried through either the command line tool [ioctl](/developer/get-started/ioctl-install) or the official IoTeX explorers for ([Mainnet](https://iotexscan.io)ì and [Testnet](https://testnet.iotexscan.io)).

 Please reach to IoTeX Team if you have any question.